A489 road

 The A489, officially known as the Newtown to Machynlleth Trunk Road in Wales, is a trunk road in the United Kingdom running from Craven Arms, Shropshire to Machynlleth, Powys and crossing the Wales-England border.

 The road starts about one mile north of Craven Arms.
 From here it travels through Lydham, Churchstoke, Newtown, Caersws, Cemmaes Road and Machynlleth.

-Between Caersws and Cemmaes Road, the road appears to 'disappear', where it is travelling with the A470, which takes priority.
-The same happens in Lydham, albeit for a much shorter distance, where the A488 takes priority.
+Between Caersws and Cemmaes Road, the road is concurrent with the A470, which takes priority.
+Similarly in Lydham, albeit for a much shorter distance, the road overlaps with the A488.

 A new section of road, the Newtown Bypass, was completed in 2019.